Skip to main content

 Region: Urban cafés, especially Melbourne and Sydney

-Smashed avocado on sourdough toast with feta, cherry tomatoes, and often a poached egg.
-Melbourne café culture staple that became a global phenomenon.
-Fresh, healthy, and Instagram-worthy.
-Represents Australia's modern brunch culture.
+Smashed avocado on sourdough with feta, cherry tomatoes and often a poached egg.
+It started as a Melbourne café staple and spread worldwide.
+Fresh, light and photogenic, it's become shorthand for the modern Australian brunch.

 Allergens: